AdamSwenson/biz-ethics-docs/lectures/Q1A1 Ownership.md

 That matters because identity, in the sense of the equal sign '=', means that the things on each side are actually the same thing.
 If you have a pile of 2 things and toss in 3 things, you have 5 things.
 That's what 2+3=5 is telling you: 2+3 and 5 are completely interchangeable; they are the same thing.
 When you learn that Diana Prince is Wonder Woman, you immediately know that you should not mess with Diana.

 This means that 2 things that are identical shouldn't have any differences; if they are different they aren't the same thing.
 Suppose you're on a jury.
-If the prosecutor argues that the killer was driving a blue car, but the defense demonstrates that the defendant has only ever driven red cars, you should conclude that the defendant wasn't the killer.[^fn14]
+If the prosecutor argues that the killer was driving a blue car, but the defense conclusively demonstrates that the defendant has only ever driven red cars, you should conclude that the defendant wasn't the killer.[^fn14]

 The diachronic problems of personal identity concern how it is that 2 people at different times are actually the same.
 How could it be that I, an adult, am same person as the baby in the picture?
 How could I be the same person as the drummer on the college-era punk rock demo I recently found?
-He plays much faster than I can.
+I can't play that fast.

 These questions have moral importance.
 If my future self gets Alzheimers and has radically different mental abilities and personality, why should my present self have any say in what happens to him?
 More generally, why should any of us care more about our future selves than about other people?[^fn15]

 There are a wide range of attempts at answering questions about diachronic personal identity.
 You might think, well, as long as you have the same body as the person in the past/future, it's you.
 Unfortunately, your body is constantly changing.
 After a period of (IIRC) 8 years, almost no atoms in your body will be the same.[^fn16] If you stepped in a Star Trek style transporter which malfunctions and creates an exact duplicate out of different matter, would there be 2 of you?
 If the original person dies, how should the duplicated person feel?
+If your partner sleeps with your duplicate, is it cheating?

 You might try going down the Lockean road and say that memory is the key.
 Of course, human memories are fallible.
 All of us have lots of false memories.
 Maybe it's enough if as long as each day I remember something from the day before such that I'm the same person all the way back to the boy in the picture.
 Though do we want amnesia to be the literal death of a person?
 What if the amnesia is temporary?
 Are they suddenly resurrected?

-Questions of synchronic personal identity ---identity at a particular time--- are harder to motivate without going into too much depth.
+Questions of synchronic personal identity ---identity at a particular time--- are harder to motivate.
+Let me try.
 Consider all the thoughts, feelings, perceptions, sensations, and other things which you are presently aware of.
 What unifies them?
 Could it be that, as Hume thought, nothing does and we are nothing more than a bundle of perceptions?

 Maybe it's  just the fact that they are occurring in your head?
 But if it their proximity to each other is what matters, then when you and I press our heads together we should come closer to being the same person.